One-dimensional asymmetrically interacting quantum droplets in Bose-Bose mixtures: CONCLUSIONS AND OUTLOOKS

 \section{CONCLUSIONS AND OUTLOOKS}

 In this work, we have systematically investigated the ground-state properties and collective excitations of one-dimensional quantum droplets in weakly interacting Bose-Bose mixtures with asymmetric intraspin interactions.
-By numerically solving the extended Gross-Pitaevskii equation and employing complementary theoretical methods---namely, a variational approximation and a sum-rule approach---we have provided a detailed analysis of both static and dynamic behaviors across a wide range of parameters.
+By numerically solving the extended Gross-Pitaevskii equation and employing complementary theoretical methods---namely, a variational approximation, the sum-rule approach, and the linearization technique---we have provided a detailed analysis of both static and dynamic behaviors across a wide range of parameters.

-Our results reveal that the asymmetry in intraspin interactions, quantified by the ratio $\lambda = g_1/g_2$, plays a crucial role in shaping the density profiles, root-mean-square radii, peak densities, and excitation spectra of quantum droplets.
+Our results reveal that the asymmetry in intraspin interactions, quantified by the ratio $\lambda \equiv g_1/g_2$, plays a crucial role in shaping the density profiles, root-mean-square radii, peak densities, and excitation spectra of quantum droplets.
 Similar to the effect of the atom number in previous works, we probe a clear transition from Gaussian-like to flat-top density distributions modulated by increasing $\lambda$, a signature of the quantum droplet phase.
 This transition is further modulated by the strength of the external confinement $\kappa$ and the total atom number $N$.
-We find that, for a fixed trapping strength $\kappa$, the radii of both components are identical and increase monotonically with the interaction ratio $\lambda$, while their peak densities differ and decrease monotonically with this ratio.
-Besides, the identical radii of both components in free space exhibit a non-monotonic behavior with the atom number $N$ while their peak densities increase monotonically and turn to saturate at a constant value.
+We find that for a fixed trapping strength $\kappa$, the radii of both components are identical and increase monotonically with the interaction ratio $\lambda$, while their peak densities differ and decrease monotonically with this ratio.
+In addition, the identical radii of both components in free space exhibit a nonmonotonic behavior with the atom number $N$ while their peak densities increase monotonically and turn to saturate at a constant value.
 We further introduce three critical points $N_{c1}$, $N_{c2}$, and $N_{c3}$ to distinguish different regimes and phases in the phase diagrams of the system.